tobiasquinn/zimclick/README.txt

-This sends a message to a set of nunbers held in an SQLITE3 database.
+This sends a message to a set of numbers held in an SQLITE3 database.

 It consists of two parts - a server script and a sending script